 If, at the date on which the present Treaty expires, conciliation, judicial, or arbitration proceedings are pending, they shall be continued to their conclusion.

-In faith whereof the above-named Plenipotentiaries have signed the present Treaty, and have thereto affixed their seals.
+In faith whereof the above-named Plenipotentiaries have signed the present Treaty and have thereto affixed their seals.

-Done at Geneva, in duplicate, on March 8, 1932.
+Done at Ankara, in duplicate, this 16th day of January, 1933.